 Talking about mental health matters, and the words we use can have a huge impact.
-In a study from Emory University, researchers found 50 psychological and psychiatric terms to avoid because they are shown to be shame-inducing and stigmatizing.
+In a study from Emory University, researchers found 50 psychological and psychiatric terms that prove to be shame-inducing and stigmatizing.
 But what exactly is stigmatizing about the language we use, and how can we respectfully discuss mental health?
 Below are five terms to avoid and what to say instead.

 Don’t say “suffers from mental illness”

 Using terminology that paints mental illness as always negative can be unhelpful for those experiencing it.
 Suffering implies hopelessness and a lack of quality of life.

 With so many treatment and counseling options available, there are many reasons to stay hopeful.

 We should strive to avoid language that places blame on the person’s shoulders.
 “Commit” implies suicide is a personal choice instead of recognizing the person was not seeing reality clearly.
 We would never blame a person who dies from cancer or another illness; we would blame the illness.
 Victims of suicide should be treated no differently.